der-workfloh/apigility-rpc-client/README.md

 apigility-rpc-client
 ====================

-A rpc client class for the apigility framework
+A rpc client class for the apigility framework.

+The usage is very easy.
+See the example file.

+You will need at least the php curl extension.